 Columbia Engineering Internship Fund Application Process

-The Columbia Engineering Internship Fund (CEIF) supports undergraduate students who have secured unpaid summer internships in engineering fields.
-This pilot program for 2012-13, funded through generous alumni support, is designed to enable Columbia Engineering undergraduate students to gain real-world engineering experience.
+The Columbia Engineering Internship Fund (CEIF) supports undergraduate students who have secured unpaid or low-paying summer internships in engineering fields.
+This program, funded through generous alumni support, is designed to enable Columbia Engineering undergraduate students to gain real-world engineering experience.

 Currently registered Columbia Engineering undergraduate students who meet the following criteria are eligible to apply:

 - A rising sophomore, junior or senior undergraduate student in good standing with at least a 3.0 G.P.A.

 - A recipient of Columbia grant-based financial aid.
 If you are unsure if you receive grant-based financial aid, please contact the Office of Undergraduate Financial Aid & Educational Financing.

 - Secured an unpaid or low-paying engineering internship for summer 2014 prior to the application deadline.

 - Supports undergraduate students who have already secured unpaid or low-paying summer internships